 Rhinos are threatened by illegal hunting, urban development pressure on natural habitats, grazing competition with livestock (particularly around protected areas), habitat destruction by mining activities, poisoning authorized for control of crop-raiding wildlife.

 While poachers kill these animals by inflicting snares and bullets wounds, rhinos must relocate to safer locations or protected wildlife management areas to survive.

 Also the increasing demand within the East Asian traditional medicine market, and insatiable demand for rhino horn by the consumer market in Vietnam and China.

 Lowveld Rhino Trust has partnered with Lowveld Conservation Services (LCS) to establish an aerial surveillance system over South Africa’s Lowveld region, home to about 95% of this subspecies’ population.
 Rhinos are on the verge of extinction, which needs to be addressed.

 Lowveld Rhino Trust works with communities and stakeholders by providing information about rhino poaching, poaching-related issues, and how you can help rhinos in Lowveld.

 The Trust has already achieved many things: it has created awareness among communities and stakeholders about rhino poaching and how they can help.

 See Related: Best Conservation Posters

-The Trust also provides individuals with the opportunity to become a sponsor which helps them to raise funds for projects such as Lowveld Rhino Reserve, Lowveld Rhino Trust Annual Sponsor Auction, and Lowveld Rhino Trust Adopt-A-Rhino Program.
+The Trust also allows individuals to become a sponsor, which helps them raise funds for projects such as Lowveld Rhino Reserve, Lowveld Rhino Trust Annual Sponsor Auction, and Lowveld Rhino Trust Adopt-A-Rhino Program.